scolapicchioni/blazor/Lab03/readme.md

 ## Installation

-- In your BlazorWebAssembly project, in the Solution Explorer, right click the Dependencies and select `Manage NuGet Packages`
+- In your `Fontend.Client` project, in the Solution Explorer, right click the Dependencies and select `Manage NuGet Packages`
 - On the `Browse` Tab, search for `MatBlazor`.
 - Install the `MatBlazor` package by Vladimir Samoilenko
 - Add the following code in the `head` section of `index.html`